universaldataformat/universaldataformat/index.md

 * Path can be written in a shorthand form with `~(...)`.
 E.g. `~(.names[1]`.
   * This shorthand form supports also empty paths, e.g. `~()`.

+### Paths and one-based indexing

+Returning all UDF Paths as an array (where each element is a `Path` object) from a zero-index can be a powerful feature with several potential use cases:

+**1. Dynamic Schema Exploration:**

+* Imagine a scenario where the application doesn't have predefined knowledge of the exact structure of incoming JSON data.
+By using a zero-index to get all UDF Paths, the application can dynamically explore the schema and identify the available keys and nested structures within the data.
+This allows for handling data with flexible or evolving schemas.

+**2. Automatic Data Validation:**

+* With all UDF Paths in hand, the application can define validation rules against these paths.
+It can then iterate through the paths and validate the presence of expected keys and data types at those locations within the JSON structure.
+This enables automated validation for ensuring data integrity.

+**3. Generic Data Processing Pipelines:**

+* By having all paths, you can design generic data processing pipelines that work on various JSON structures.
+The pipeline can iterate through the paths, extract the values, and perform the necessary operations without needing to be specific about the exact data layout.
+This promotes code reusability and simplifies handling diverse data formats.

+**4. Documentation Generation:**

+* Extracting all UDF Paths can be useful for generating automatic documentation for the data format.
+The paths themselves act as comments, indicating the available data points within the JSON structure.
+This improves code readability and understanding for developers working with the data.

+**5. Runtime Path Selection:**

+* In some cases, the application might need to choose the appropriate path based on runtime conditions.
+Having all paths readily available allows for dynamic path selection based on specific criteria, offering greater flexibility in data access.

+**Considerations:**

+* As mentioned earlier, retrieving all paths can be computationally expensive for very large JSON structures.
+Implementing efficient algorithms for path retrieval is crucial.
+* Defining clear semantics around how to handle arrays within arrays (nested structures) is important to avoid ambiguity when generating all paths.

+Overall, while there are some challenges to consider, the ability to return all UDF Paths as an array offers a powerful approach for schema exploration, data validation, generic processing pipelines, and more.
+It promotes flexibility and simplifies handling diverse JSON data structures within your UDF framework.